jamjamdgtls-maker/pestastics/README.md

   Not meant to be opened directly in a browser — they're fragments the router assembles into the running app.

-  **Known caveat:** each module's own element IDs (`sidebar`, `btn-signout`, `search-input`, and others) are *not* unique across modules — every module reuses the same names.
+  **Known caveat — partially fixed:** each module's own element IDs (`sidebar`, `btn-signout`, `search-input`, `form-status`, and others) are *not* unique across modules — every module reuses the same names.
   Since the router leaves every visited module mounted forever (just hidden), all of them can be in the DOM at once, and `document.getElementById()` returns the first match in the whole document, not necessarily the one belonging to whichever module just mounted.
-This predates Payments — it's already true across Clients/Contracts/Treatments — and hasn't been fixed.
-The safe fix is scoping every module's element lookups to its own `#view-{name}` root instead of the whole document; that's a cross-cutting change touching all four files, not done yet.
+This is what caused a real bug: after visiting Contracts, Payments' own "Status" dropdown started rendering *contract* statuses (Active/Renewed/etc.) instead of payment statuses, because both modules used `id="form-status"` and `getElementById` was grabbing whichever one happened to be earlier in the DOM.

+  `payments.html` is now fixed — every lookup inside it is scoped to search only within its own `#view-payments` root (`const $ = id => VIEW_ROOT.querySelector('#' + id)`), so it can never again reach into another module's same-named element. **Clients, Contracts, and Treatments still use unscoped `document.getElementById()`** and haven't been fixed — they can still collide with each other, and Payments' scoping only protects Payments itself, not the reverse direction (another module accidentally grabbing one of Payments' elements).
+Applying the same fix to the other three files is the right long-term move; not done yet.
 - `js/router.js` — fetches a module's HTML file the first time its route is visited, injects its styles into `<head>`, moves its own `[data-view]` element into `#view-mount`, and re-creates its `<script>`